Copyright and intellectual property

 Many of the databases, electronic periodicals and other publications that the University offers through its libraries are subject to license agreements with outside vendors that impose restrictions on your use of these resources.
 Before using such licensed resources, you will be given notice of any relevant restrictions and are responsible for complying with them.

-Some people believe there is no difference between taping a television show or using a service like Tivo or a DVR to record it for later viewing, and downloading a copy of a television show from the Internet.
+Some people believe there is no difference between recording a television show or using a service like Tivo or a DVR to record it for later viewing, and downloading a copy of a television show from the Internet.
 There are several important differences, however, which may make the downloading a violation of copyright.
-Some people believe that, if they own a DVD of a film or television show, they can then download a copy legally under any circumstance.
-However, unless such copying has been authorized by the copyright holder or for some reason qualifies as a “fair use” under copyright law, the downloaded file is an infringing copy.
-It also is a violation of copyright to allow unauthorized uploads of copyrighted material you may have downloaded legally, via Netflix or some similar service.
+Some people believe that, if they own a commercial disk of a film or television show, they can then download a copy legally under any circumstance.
+However, unless such copying has been authorized by the rights holder or for some reason qualifies as a “fair use” under copyright law, the downloaded file is an infringing copy.
+It also is a violation of copyright to allow unauthorized uploads of copyrighted material you may have downloaded legally, via Netflix or similar service.

 When doing academic work, you are responsible for properly attributing all material--data, images, ideas, sounds, film, and verbatim text--that you find through electronic sources.
 The University's requirements and standards for the acknowledgment of sources in academic work, found in Rights, Rules, Responsibilities, apply to all electronic media.
 At a minimum, you should provide a citation for an electronic source that includes the source's URL, author or site manager's name (if available) and the creation or download date.

 A faculty member who develops and uses electronic course materials, or a staff member creating training materials, should be familiar with, and observe, the Rules and Procedures of the Faculty (or appropriate University regulations) related to such materials.